Hybrid Quantum Error Correction and Mitigation by Purification

-We see that approximate twirling is effective at increasing the error threshold beyond the no-twirl crossover at $p_{\mathrm{th}}=0.5$, with full twirling achieving $p_{\mathrm{th}}=0.75$, consistent with the isotropic (depolarization) case.
+We see that approximate twirling is effective at increasing the PQES error threshold beyond the no-twirl crossover at $p_{\mathrm{th}}=0.5$, with full twirling achieving $p_{\mathrm{th}}=0.75$, consistent with the isotropic (depolarization) case.
 One can accordingly tune the number of twirling gates applied, in order to negotiate the threshold with the resource demands of applying more gates.

-In both noise families, the qualitative picture is therefore the same: below the relevant threshold, PQEC can in principle drive the single-layer fidelity arbitrarily close to unity by increasing $\ell$ (in the absence of additional noise within the PQEC layer).
+In both noise families, the qualitative picture is therefore the same: below the relevant threshold, PQES can, in principle, drive the single-layer fidelity arbitrarily close to unity by increasing $\ell$ (in the absence of additional noise within the PQES layer).
 However, above the threshold, the protocol cannot asymptotically recover the target state, even with additional purification rounds.